amirhalijani/FaceMaskDetection/README.md

 ### Arguments
 - **--face**: Path to the face detector directory.
-`--model:` Path to the trained face mask detector model.
+- *--model*: Path to the trained face mask detector model.